 "And you shall lay on them the quota of bricks which they made before.
 You shall not reduce it.
 For they are idle; therefore they cry out, saying, 'Let us go and sacrifice to our God.'
 Let more work be laid on the men, that they may labor in it, and let them not regard false words." -- Exodus 5:8,9

-Needless-to-say, we can probably understand why the Israelites didn't want any more trouble from an already angry Pharaoh.
-Could one actually blame them for wanting to just "coexist" at this point with those who ruled over them?
-You know, to go along in order to get along?
+Needless to say, we can probably understand why the Israelites didn't want any more trouble from an already angry Pharaoh.
+Could one blame them for wanting to "coexist" at this point with those who ruled over them?
+You know, to go along to get along?
 And to make matters worse, they didn't have God's written Word at this time in their lives, something that they could go to and be encouraged by.
-And the one person (who was Moses) that God was operating through at this point, was somewhat set apart from them as well.
+The one person (who was Moses) that God was operating through at this point was somewhat set apart from them as well.

-I for one can't hold it against the Israelites, or criticize them for being limited in their expectations when it came to the God of their forefathers.
-They simply had no idea of how privileged they were to be in a covenant with the Almighty God.
-They had no clue, when it came to the great things that God wanted for them.
+I, for one, can't hold it against the Israelites or criticize them for being limited in their expectations when it came to the God of their forefathers.
+They had no idea of how privileged they were to be in a covenant with the Almighty God.
+They had no clue when it came to the great things that God wanted for them.
 For the Lord didn't want them to be the slaves of a great nation, God wanted them to be a great nation.
 The Lord had promised this, and as they would soon learn, the Lord always keeps his promises.

 "And the Lord spoke to Moses, saying, 'Go in, tell Pharaoh king of Egypt to let the children of Israel go out of his land.'
 And Moses spoke before the Lord, saying, 'The children of Israel have not heeded me.
 How then shall Pharaoh heed me, for I am of uncircumcised lips?'" -- Exodus 6:10-12

-Now notice how the Sacred Record has revealed to us, that at this point, we now find Moses once again, back to making excuses, while lacking confidence and completely unsure of himself, when it comes to him being the one that the Lord had chosen?
+Now notice how the Passage has revealed to us that at this point, we now find Moses once again, back to making excuses, while lacking confidence and completely unsure of himself, when it comes to him being the one that the Lord had chosen?

 May God blessings be upon you, and thank you for your support